 What Fast Track Move Does Differently in Winter

-The short version: we treat winter moves as their own category of job, not just a regular job with cold weather in the background.
+We treat winter moves as their own category of job, not just a regular job with cold weather in the background.
 Every winter job includes rubber-backed floor runners for the building, plastic covers for all fabric furniture, and salt bags on the truck for any unsalted paths we encounter.
 All trucks are on winter tires from November through April.
 The crew wears appropriate footwear and brings extra hand warmers and layers for long jobs in open parking lots.

-We have completed over 926 five-star-rated moves year-round, including plenty of mid-January jobs in Willowdale and across the city.
+We have completed over 1,000 five-star-rated moves year-round, including plenty of mid-January jobs in Willowdale and across the city.
 If you want to read more about preparation, our condo moving tips guide covers building logistics in detail, and our best time to move article lays out the seasonal tradeoffs honestly.

 To get a quote for your winter move, reach out to our team.
 There is no pressure and no obligation.
 We will tell you exactly what to expect for your specific move and give you a real number to plan around.
 Our packing services are also available if you would like the crew to handle the fragile or heavy items professionally.